The machine with the collector software installed acts as a server

 If you already have Nexpose installed in your organization, do not install the Insight Collector software on an existing Nexpose Console or Nexpose Scan Engine, as this will cause issues with your Nexpose systems.

-As you prepare your network for the Collector, consider the following areas:
+As you prepare your network for the Collector, consider these areas:

-The Collector polls and receives data from event sources.
-Therefore, you should provide the directory or file location where the Collector can access the server logs for collecting log data.
+The Collector polls and receives data from event sources, so you should provide the directory or file location where the collector can access the server logs for collecting log data.
 You can specify a local folder path or a Windows Universal Naming Convention (UNC) path to a hosted network drive.

 All Collectors must be able to reach out to port 443 and communicate back to the Collector via TCP ports:

 Communication back to the Collector from the Insight Agent or Endpoint Monitor.